-PAPER II: (iii) SOCIAL AND CULTURAL HISTORY OF SOUTH INDIA UPTO THE END OF THE CHOLAS
+PAPER II: (iii) SOCIAL AND CULTURAL HISTORY OF SOUTH INDIA UPTO THE END OF THE CHOLAS conversity of imposing

 Note: The paper will contain nine questions having three questions in each section.
 Candidates are required to attempt five questions in all selecting at least one question from each section.